These healthy vegan snacks for kids are full of vitamins and nutrients, yet so tasty, easy, and quick to whip up!

 A vegan diet does not include red meat, poultry, pork, fish, or animal products that include these ingredients.
 In addition, vegans do not eat any dairy products or eggs.

-While that may seem to limit your options, there are so many delicious foods vegans enjoy.
+While that may seem to limit your options, vegans enjoy many delicious foods.

 Here are just a few snacks that vegans enjoy:

 - Fresh Fruits with Nut butter